Assassin's Creed III: The Tyranny of King Washington: Plot

-Upon arriving, their ship is attacked by Washington's navy, scattering the crew.
-Kanen'tó:kon sacrifices himself to protect Franklin, and Connor drinks the Tea again, granting him the strength of a bear.
+As the trio approach New York, their ship is attacked by Washington's navy, scattering the crew.
+Kanen'tó:kon sacrifices himself to protect Franklin from Washington, and Connor drinks the Tea one final time, granting him the strength of a bear.
 They encounter another resistance group led by Thomas Jefferson attempting to attack Washington's pyramid.
-Connor helps Jefferson's rebels withdraw, and works to gain additional support.
-Washington addresses the people with a speech, boasting about his plans to invade England and enslave its people.
-Eventually, Connor sows enough chaos and support that the entire city rises up against Washington.
+Connor helps Jefferson's rebels withdraw, and then works to gain additional support.
+In response, Washington addresses the people with a speech, boasting about his plans to invade England and enslave its people.
+Connor eventually sows enough chaos and support that the entire city rises up against Washington.
 Using a special key provided by Franklin, Connor infiltrates the pyramid, where he battles and defeats Washington.
-As Connor reaches for the Scepter, he is returned to his own timeline.
+As Connor reaches for Washington's Scepter, they are both transported back to the original timeline.

-Terrified by the Apple's power, Washington orders Connor to dispose of it.
-In his office, Washington is met by an unknown man who suggests he should become the king of the United States.
-Washington flatly refuses, and the man disappears when Connor tosses the Apple into the sea.
+Terrified by the Apple's power, Washington gives it to Connor in order to dispose of it and departs.
+Later, in his office, Washington is met by an unknown man who suggests that he should become the king of the United States to strengthen the newly formed country.
+Reaffirmed by the events he witnessed, Washington flatly refuses, and as Connor tosses the Apple into the ocean, the man disappears, revealing him to be another illusion.

 Development and release

 On October 3, 2012, Ubisoft revealed The Tyranny of King Washington as the first major downloadable content pack for Assassin's Creed III, and that it would be released in episodic format.
 The Tyranny of King Washington was available both as a standalone purchase and as part of the season pass for Assassin's Creed III.
 Scottish composer Lorne Balfe composed the music for The Tyranny of King Washington, with the soundtrack released via digital distribution on April 23, 2013.

 On January 24, 2013, the first episode of the DLC was announced, titled The Infamy.
 It was released on February 19 for Xbox 360 and PC, February 20 for PlayStation 3, and on February 21 for the Wii U. On February 6, 2013, it was announced that the second episode, titled The Betrayal, would be released on March 19 for Xbox 360, PC and PlayStation 3 and an unknown date for Wii U (available in the eShop as of March 27) and that the third episode, titled The Redemption, would be released on April 23 for Xbox 360, PC and PlayStation 3.
 Despite being given a release date of May 16 for Wii U, The Redemption has been available in the eShop since April 27.

-The Tyranny of King Washington is included with the remastered edition of Assassin's Creed III, along all with all previously-released downloadable content.
+The Tyranny of King Washington is included with the remastered edition of Assassin's Creed III, along all with all previously released downloadable content.
 Assassin's Creed III Remastered was released on March 29, 2019 for Microsoft Windows, PlayStation 4, and Xbox One, and on May 21, 2019 for the Nintendo Switch.